lucascprazeres/lucascprazeres/README.md

 If you don't know me yet, nice to meet you!
 My Lucas and i'm a brazilian junior developer 🇧🇷

-I love programming and my favorite programming language is JavaScript (and also TypeScript), as you can see on my repositories.
-However, i also feel confortable with another technologies, such as Python and Java.
+I love programming and my favorite programming language is **JavaScript** (and also **TypeScript**), as you can see on my repositories.
+However, i also feel confortable with another technologies, such as **Python** and **Java**.

 Furthermore, here it comes some facts about me:

 - ⚛️ I'm currently the stack learning Nodejs, ReactJS and React Native

- :octocat:I really like to help, so, if you want me to contribute to your open source project, just reach me out!
+- :octocat: I really like to help, so, if you want me to contribute to your open source project, just reach me out!

 - 💻 I'm looking for an opportunity to join a developer team and create awesome solutions for real life problems